 More engineering = More money (my first ever equation!)

 So you haven't got more money?
 Are you not loaded?
 Rolling in it?
 Well - neither am I. I am a bit better off than I was when I was a student but I learned long ago that to get a brilliant sound out of your vinyl and make them last for ages you don't have to be rich and you don't need to have a massive anorak that protects you from socialising hazards.
 You just need to look into it a bit - just enough to stop you going to a high street store or supermarket and buying one of those £79 or less record carving machines they sell next to a rack of records.
 I don't want to decry anyone's products here but I can tell you that some of them track with a weight of about 5 grams.
 I have spent less on decks that track at 1.5 grams.
 But not everyone is going to go round the car boot sale looking for one of yesteryear's gems and putting it back on the road.
 I've had some fine old record players for very little money - Rega's, a Mitchell Focus, Linn Axis, some of the better Garrards, Thorens, Ariston etc. You could have some fun looking them up if you haven't heard of them.
-And for very little money (£25 ish) you could buy an Rega Carbon cartridge to add to a car-boot beauty, or for probably about £60 or £70 more than the cost of the record carving machine you could have an entry level 'posh' deck that looks super-cool in your pad and does not eat records and comes with a cartridge and everything with no set-up needed - check out the ProJect Elemental in the Phonostage Store!
+And for very little money (£25 ish) you could buy an Rega Carbon cartridge to add to a car-boot beauty, or for probably about £150 more than the cost of the record carving machine you could have an entry level 'real' deck that looks super-cool in your pad and does not eat records and comes with a cartridge and phono stage and Bluetooth and everything with hardly any set-up needed.
+Check out the Blue Aura PG1 in the Phonostage Store here!
 Bargain!

 You could spend just a little bit more and get a lot more.
 Plus whatever you spend can be offset by the hugely extended life of your beautiful Iron Maiden collection or as was the case of a chap I was speaking to recently he has saved the life of his increasingly valuable Northern Soul collection by stopping playing them on heavy-tracking DJ decks.
 Oh yes, that reminds me - don't go thinking you are alright because you have your very fancy 1210's to play stuff on.
 If they are set up for DJ'ing which they often are they are just a posher way of trashing your records.
 Like being hit by a rich bloke!